GoN Enumes: Business = 4 / Slavery = -4 Mantra: TER CHU MIG NOF

 - Platonic Solid: Tetrahedron

-The occultural neophilia of an archetypal arcanum that is recreated, recompiled, and recast in the greater lexical arrangement of the Speculative Ma'athematics of the GoN via modern parlance
+The occultural neophilia of an archetypal arcanum, recast in the schizodivergent lexical arrangement of Speculative Ma'athematics, navigates the GoN through profane dialectics.

-The zodiacal atu is an auxillary correspondence to be referenced parenthetically
+The zodiacal atu is an auxillary correspondence that's referenced parenthetically

 - ZZ Zodiac Atu: 14.
 Woke